ibm-cloud-docs/vpc/block_storage_vpc_create.md

 ### Creating a stand-alone {{site.data.keyword.block_storage_is_short}} volume with the API
 {: #block-storage-create-vol-api}

 Make a `POST /volumes` request to create a volume.
 Specify a name, IOPS, capacity, the profile, and zone.
-Also, specify `generation=2` in the request.

 The following example created a `custom` volume with 50 MB capacity and 100 IOPS in the `us-south` region.
 The request also specifies a customer root key for customer-managed encryption and a resource group.